Gathering detailed insights and metrics for playroom

 file is present in your project, static prop types are parsed using react-docgen-typescript to provide better autocompletion in the Playroom editor.

-By default, all .ts
+[!NOTE] By default, all

-files in the current working directory are included, excluding node_modules
+files in the current working directory are included, excludingnode_modules

 .

-option in playroom.config.js
+property in your playroom.config.js

 1module.exports = { 2 // ...
 3 typeScriptFiles: ['src/components/**/*.{ts,tsx}', '!**/node_modules'], 4};

-option in playroom.config.js
+property in your playroom.config.js

 .